GhbSmwc/MarioFanGamer_OWBplus/Overworld Border + - Readme.txt

 1.2 (GHB's 2/16/2019 edit)
  - Added a conversion "sheet" via a HTML javascript code.
- - Readme edited for better understanding on some math parts.
+ - Readme edited and improved for better understanding on some math parts.
  - Upon patching via Asar, now displays the memory statics.
+ - [sample_writes.asm] was added for anyone wanting to know how to write on the overworld border.